Shared Ownership

 What admin fees are charged?

-The cost of some services that we must provide under your lease are not paid for through the regular service charge and a full list is available on request.
+The cost of some services that we must provide under your lease are not paid for through the regular service charge.
+Please speak to us to find out more.

 This typically includes work which we are obliged to carry out including resale fees, valuations, assessments, alteration & improvement requests, lease extensions, and any other costs involved in handling all elements of an enquiry or sale.

-What are ‘Typical purchase costs?
+What are 'Typical' purchase costs?

 Reservation fee – This is a £250 fee you will pay to reserve your home.
 It is non-refundable but when the sales “completes” it will be deducted from the monies due on completion.